fachat/MicroPET/CPLD/README.md

 ### Micro-PET

-There are two control ports at $e800 and $e801.
+There are four control ports at $e800-$e803.
 They are currently only writable.

 #### $e800 (59392) Video Control